Ink Information and Document Downloads

 With sterilisation you are killing all the spores so the pigment is bacterial safe to use.
 For safe pigments, you want to use pigments from reliable manufacturers that follow all the current GMPS (Good Manufacturing Practices) and produces the final pigment product from safe ingredients approved to be used.
 Since there are no specific laws in the US regarding permanent cosmetics and tattooing; there ARE laws, guidelines and regulations in Europe so Li Pigments as a company adheres to those regulations in EU and pass all the EU testing as such.

 Li Pigments go above and beyond what is required of them by also using Sterile water in all their formulations….NOT distilled.
-Having a state of the art water sterilization system put in to place in their factory was extremely expensive for them to do so and not required…but Li Pigments is a company that always puts safety and quality first and foremost.
+Having a state of the art water sterilisation system put in to place in their factory was extremely expensive for them to do so and not required…but Li Pigments is a company that always puts safety and quality first and foremost.